modernish/modernish/README.md

   built-in' characteristics of special built-ins, such as exit shell on error.
 * `BUG_CMDVRESV`: 'command -v' does not find reserved words such as "if".
   (pdksh, mksh).
 This necessitates a workaround version of thisshellhas().
+* *`BUG_CNONASCII`*: the modernish functions `toupper` and `tolower` cannot **c**onvert non-ASCII letters to upper or lower case -- e.g. accented Latin letters, Greek, cyrillic.
+(Note: modernish falls back to the external `tr`, `awk`, `gawk` or GNU `sed` command if the shell can't convert non-ASCII (or any) characters, so this bug is only detected if none of these external commands can convert them.
+But if the shell can, then this bug is not detected even if the external commands cannot.
+The thing to take away from all this is that *the result of `thisshellhas BUG_CNONASCII` **only** applies to the modernish `toupper` and `tolower` functions* and not to your shell or any external command in particular.)
 * `BUG_CSCMTQUOT`: unbalanced single and double quotes and backticks in comments within command substitutions cause obscure and hard-to-trace syntax errors later on in the script. (ksh88; pdksh, incl. {Open,Net}BSD ksh; bash 2.05b)